Internet Shutdowns Blog

 July 17, 2023

 Manipur Govt. seeks Supreme Court intervention in the Aribam Dhananjoy Sharma case.
-The Supreme Court, on July 17, denies appeal, directs Manipur to address High Court with implementation difficulties regarding internet order.
+The Supreme Court, on July 17, denies the appeal, and directs Manipur to address the High Court with implementation difficulties regarding the internet order.

 July 20, 2023